WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 The Aquaduct Elder Lemurians now activate their Bands and scale with difficulty.

-Healing Cores from Mending Elites now use ambient level and start with invulnerability
+Healing Cores from Mending Elites now increase healing with level.

 Equipment Drones use their Equipment when targeting you so they can still use it when no enemies are around.